 "Gas Purchase Agreement" shall mean that certain Gas Purchase Agreement covering the Reserve Commitment Area between Enron Capital & Trade Resources Corp. and Owner of even date herewith.

-"Gathering Facilities" shall mean those gathering lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Gatherer or, gatherer's designee or third party gathering service provider in performing the Gathering Services.
+"Gathering Facilities" shall mean those gathering lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Gatherer or, Gatherer's designee or third party gathering service provider in performing the Gathering Services.

 "Gathering Services" shall mean measuring, compressing, dehydrating, treating for the removal of CO2, gathering and other post production operations, including third party gathering services, necessary to receive Owner's Gas at the Receipt Points and deliver Owner's Equivalent Quantities of Gas to the Delivery Point(s).